martinosorb/martinosorb.github.io/_posts/2017-08-17-unsupervised.md

 # Dimensionality reduction

 Our world is three-dimensional.
-Mathematically, this means that we need three numbers to identify a point in space: for example the $x$, $y$, $z$ Cartesian coordinates, or, on Earth, latitude, longitude, and altitude.
+Mathematically, this means that we need three numbers to identify a point in space: for example the $$x$$, $$y$$, $$z$$ Cartesian coordinates, or, on Earth, latitude, longitude, and altitude.

 The "space of digits" is 64-dimensional.
 What does this mean?
 Simply, that we need 64 numbers to describe a digit.
 Each of these number represents a shade of gray for each of the 64 pixels (8x8) of the image.